What’s content marketing and why is it important?

 - Your own website, social media sites or newsletter are your home base, and should always be up to date – telling a consistent story across all your channels is crucial.

 - You can dramatically increase your reach for very little investment with social media ads.
 Get underway and experiment with what works for your audience.

-- Partner up – inviting an industry figure or well-known customer to write a guest blog benefits your guest, your business and your audience.
+- Partner up – inviting an industry figure or well-known client to write a guest blog benefits your guest, your firm and your audience.
 You can also pitch your content to local or industry publications to maximise your reach across broader audiences.